2005 Pacific typhoon season: Typhoon Damrey (Labuyo)

 Due to its proximity to the Philippines, PAGASA assigned it the name Labuyo and began issuing advisories on a disturbed area of tropical weather to the east of the islands on September 19.
 The JMA started to warn on the system on the same day.
 On September 20 it was classified as Tropical Depression 17W by the Joint Typhoon Warning Center.
 On September 21, it was upgraded to Tropical Storm Damrey.
 It strengthened into a typhoon on September 24.
 Damrey is a Cambodian word for elephant.

 Typhoon Damrey (Labuyo) made landfall at Wanning, in China's Hainan province at 2000 UTC, September 25 (0400 September 26 local time) with maximum sustained winds up to 180 km/h.
 This made Damrey the strongest typhoon to strike Hainan since Typhoon Marge in September 1973.

+During the period when Typhoon Damrey affected Vietnam, the highest sustained wind speed recorded on land was 33 m/s at Văn Lý (Nam Định).
+In addition, several other locations in Northern Vietnam and Thanh Hóa province recorded sustained wind speeds ranging from level 9 to 10 on the Beaufort scale.

 At least 16 people are believed to have died in China, and the entire province of Hainan suffered power outages.
 Damrey then went on to impact Vietnam before losing tropical characteristics while a Tropical Storm.
 The Joint Typhoon Warning Center ceased advisories with the final one at 0900 UTC September 27 with the system 90 nmi south-southwest of Hanoi, Vietnam.